 But once you get it, you'll wonder why you ever used anything else.

-And, if you see a tweak or improvement, then submit a push request!
+And, since its all open source, if you see a tweak or improvement, feel free to submit updates!